Solomon-Park/Solomon-Park/README.md

 Some fun facts about me:
 - I love cooking and trying new foods.
-- I like watching movies and TV shows, especially comedies and thrillers.
+- I love writing and hope to publish a book someday.
-- I hope to travel around the world and experience new things that I couldn't try anywhere else.
+- I hope to travel around the world to experience new things that I couldn't try anywhere else.

 Feel free to contact me on GitHub or on LinkedIn!